WillJoeLee/SeniorProject/README.md

 ## References
 MidJourney was used to generate textures and reference images used for 3D models in the game, and the gitignore template was provided by GitHub.

+Files provided by SonarCloud were also included when evaluating testing methods.

 Additional resources we used can be found below:

 ### Assets imported from the Unity Asset Store
 - https://assetstore.unity.com/packages/3d/characters/humanoids/zombie-30232